Priyanka-sharma181/Chatbot-Development-Guide/docs/source/chatbot_overview.rst

 =====
 A typical chatbot solution comprises the following components:

 - **Chat Interface:** From where the end users can interact.
+There are plenty of popular interfaces available such as WhatsApp, Telegram, Line, etc. Swiftchat is one of them but it's novel for hosting bots.
-- **Chatbot Backend:** Responsible for handling user inputs received from the Chat interface.
+- **Chatbot Backend:** Responsible for handling user inputs received from the Chat interface and responding back accordingly.
-- **NLP Services:** Processes user queries using natural language processing techniques.
+- **NLP Services:** Utlised for user's intent classification and response generation.
+It processes user queries using natural language processing techniques when the user communicates in natural language.
 - **Database:** Stores user data, manages knowledge, and maintains chat history and logs

 Architecture